Vundla/sangoma-locator-app/README.md

 ---

 Ownership Notice
 Zitholele-Sangoma_Locator-APP Is developed by Mandlenkosi Vundla.
+And has a business partner named Mlungisi Mvubu,the app is still under development and we are still intergrating new updated features we will slowly upgrade our code and project structure so
 Unauthorized use of the name, branding, or content is prohibited.
 All rights reserved © 2025.